curvedinf/hypercells/README.md

 ## Project Notes

-The example project in this github is a standard django project with two django apps.
+The example project in this repository is a standard django project with two django apps.
 The project's name is `project_example`, and the two apps are `app_example` and `hypercells`.
 The `hypercells` app is designed to be portable into your project to provide the infinite scroll functionality.
+The `app_example` app is designed to showcase how to use hypercells.

 ## Documentation